PixelStoriesEngine/pixel-stories-docs/src/content/docs/overview.md

 ## Tips for Using the Docs

-- Start with the [Quick start tutorial](./getting-started.md) if you are new
+- Start with the [Beginner tutorial](./getting-started.md) if you are new
 - Use the **search** to quickly find topics or reference pages
-- Join our [Discord community](https://discord.gg/XN9EaUh26g) if you need help or want to share ideas
+- Join our [Discord community](https://discord.gg/WTxUC4hEnS) if you need help or want to share ideas

 ## Early Access